Hemakuma/cisco-dc-automation/LabGuide/section-6-3-jenkins.md

 ### Exercise-3
 #### Login into Jenkins Server
 6. Open up a chrome browser and login in.
+Use the ip you got in exercise 2.
 7. `http://<ip>:8080`
 8. type in the admin password that you copied previously.